 Melissa entered Parliament as a National list MP following National’s victory in the 2008 election.
-Her election made her the first Korean women to hold office outside of Korea in a National Assembly, and New Zealand’s first Korean MP.
+Her election made her the first Korean woman to hold office outside of Korea in a National Assembly, and New Zealand’s first Korean MP.

 Born in Korea, and growing up in Malaysia, Melissa moved to New Zealand as a young adult in 1988.
-Melissa’s background has ensured her place as a strong advocate for New Zealand's diverse ethnic communities within the National Caucus.
+Melissa’s background has ensured her place as a strong advocate for New Zealand's diverse ethnic communities within the National Government.

 During her time in Parliament Melissa has served in a number of Parliamentary roles including as a Parliamentary Private Secretary, Chair of the Social Services and Commerce Select Committees and sitting on the Health and Education Committees.

 At the start of the 53rd Parliament Melissa Lee served on the Economic Development, Innovation and Science Committee and is the National Spokesperson for Broadcasting & Media, the Digital Economy & Communications and Ethnic Communities and also Co-Chaired the Parliamentary Friendship Groups for North & Central Asia and South & South East Asia as an important part of the New Zealand Parliament’s international engagement with other nations.

 Since being elected to the 54th Parliament, Melissa Lee has been appointed to Cabinet within the Coalition Government as Minister for Economic Development, Ethnic Communities, Media & Communications and Associate Minister for ACC.